travismartin16/cloudflare-workers-preview/README.md

 ### Teardown

-When a pull request is closed and teardown is set to 'true', then the surge instance will be destroyed.
+When a pull request is closed and teardown is set to 'true', then the workers script will be destroyed.

 ```yaml
 name: Workers PR Preview